jessealama/decimal128/README.md

 #### Lack of support for specifying context

-Decimal128 allows one to specify, globally, some configuration values (such as precision) that control all mathematical operations on Decimal128 values.
+IEEE 754 Decimal128 allows one to globally specify configuration values (e.g., precision) that control all mathematical operations on Decimal128 values.
+This JavaScript package does not support that.
+Calculations are always done using all available digits.

 Think of this package as providing, basically, arbitrary-precision decimal numbers limited to those that fit into 128 bits the way that Decimal128 does it.
 No need to specify context.
 Just imagine that you're working in an ideal arbitrary-precision world, do the operation, and enjoy the results.
-(Of course, this can't _always_ work.
-But this suggestion is being offered to help you clear you mind of any "arithmetic context" cobwebs, if you have any.)
+If you need to cut off a calculation after a certain point, just perform the operation (e.g., addition) and then use `toDecimalDigits` on the result.

 #### Values always normalized